synthycat/wb-modbus-ext-scanner/docs/article.en.md

 # wb-modbus-scanner -d /dev/ttyRS485-1 -D -i 20 -r471 -t 4 -c 1 -b 115200
 Serial port: /dev/ttyRS485-1
 Use baud 115200
 	-> : 14 46 18 05 04 01 D7 01 01 69 EA
 	<- : 14 46 18 01 01 41 1C

 ```

 Command parameters:

-- -D — output debugging, that is, bytes;
+- -D: Enable debugging (output raw bytes).

-- -b 115200 — bus speed;
+- -b 115200: Set bus speed to 115200 bps.

-- -i 20 — modbus address of the device;
+- -i 20: Modbus address of the device.

-- -r471 — 471 device register;
+- -r471: Device register – 471.

-- -t 4 — register type, Input;
+- -t 4: Register type (Input).

-- -c 1 — enable event with priority 1.
+- -c 1: Enable event with priority 1.

-If you now remove power from the device and apply it again, the event will be disabled; you need to turn it on again,if we need it.
-In the Wiren Board controller software, events are enabled by the wb-mqtt-serial driver, which turns on the necessary events automatically when it receives the “I rebooted” event from the device.
+If the device is rebooted, the event will be disabled and must be re-enabled.
+In the Wiren Board controller, the wb-mqtt-serial driver automatically enables necessary events upon receiving the “I rebooted” event from the device.

-When setting up events, you need to take into account that not all registers of Wiren Board devices support events - this is done to avoid spam with unimportant events, such as changes in supply voltage.
-The register numbers for which events are available are described in the documentation for our devices.
-The driver in the Wiren Board controller has a device template indicating which events need to be enabled, so the user does not need to configure anything.
+When configuring events, note that not all registers in Wiren Board devices support events.
+This prevents spam from unimportant events, such as supply voltage changes.
+The registers that support events are documented for each device.
+The Wiren Board controller’s driver uses device templates to enable the appropriate events, so no manual configuration is required.

-Of course, when developing your devices using the Fast Modbus extension, you can implement your own behavior.
-For example, save event settings across reboots and somehow average values that are constantly changing to avoid spam.
-There are no restrictions at the protocol extension level.
+When developing custom devices using the Fast Modbus extension, you can implement your own behavior, such as saving event settings across reboots or averaging values to avoid spam.
+The protocol imposes no restrictions.

-The master’s command sounds like this: “Device with address 20, enable an event for register 471 with priority 1.”
+The master would receive a command: “Device with address 20, enable an event for register 471 with priority 1.”

 Event Setup Command
 ```
 14 46 18 05 04 01 D7 01 01 69 EA
 ```

-- 0x14 — device address;
+- 0x14: Device address (20).

-- 0x46 — control command for allowing event transmission;
+- 0x46: Command for enabling event transmission.

-- 0x18 — subcommand, event settings;
+- 0x18: Subcommand for event configuration.

-- 0x05 — the length of the settings list is 5 bytes;
+- 0x05: Length of the settings list (5 bytes).

-- 0x04 — register type;
+- 0x04: Register type (Input).

-- 0x01 0xD7 0x01 — register address (big endian);
+- 0x01 0xD7 0x01: Register address (471 in big-endian).

-- 0x01 — number of registers in a row;
+- 0x01: Number of consecutive registers.

-- 0x01 — event priority;
+- 0x01: Event priority.

-- 0x69 0xEA - checksum.
+- 0x69 0xEA: Checksum.

-In one request, you can enable events of several device registers at once, then the command will sound like this: “Device with address N, enable events in X registers, starting with register Y, and set such and such priorities for each.”
+Multiple registers can be configured in a single request by extending the settings list.
+The command would send this: “Device with address N, enable events in X registers, starting with register Y, and set such and such priorities for each.”

-The device’s response to the command to change event settings sounds like this: “I am a device with address 20, I have enabled events with such and such priorities.”
+The device’s response to the command to change event would send the following information: “I am a device with address 20, I have enabled events with such and such priorities.”

 Device response to event configuration command